Updated April 20, 2023

 - TensorFlow does not offer symbolic loops, but there is a workaround using finite unfolding (bucketing).

 - Windows users need to install TensorFlow using the Python package library, pip, as it is more suitable for Linux users.

 - Lacks in both speed and usage when compared to its competitors.

 - Currently, the only supported GPUs are of NVIDIA.

-- The only full language support is of Python which is a drawback as there is an increase in the number of other languages in deep learning.
+- The only full language support is of Python, which is a drawback as there is an increase in other languages’ number in deep learning.

 - Though TensorFlow is more powerful and better for Deep Learning but is not suitable for simpler tasks.

 We hope that this EDUCBA information on “Introduction to Tensorflow” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.